Copyright in the Digital Era

 - Ideas: These include discoveries, principles and general theories such as Einstein’s theory of relativity.

-- Factual Information: Facts are not in themselves protected by copyright laws.
-So, for example, if you were to write a paper on lung cancer, the actual statistics of occurrence are not protected by copyright laws.
+- Factual Information: Facts are not in themselves protected by copyright law.
+So, for example, if you were to write a paper on lung cancer, or OCD the actual statistics of occurrence are not protected by copyright law.
 However, if an opening paragraph had been put together using these and other facts, that piece of work would qualify for copyright laws.

 - United States Government Works: Includes such areas as governmental speeches, press releases, official reports and laws.

-- Names, Singular Words, Short Phrases, Slogans and Titles: To prevent everybody being continuously in breach of the copyright laws, everyday words and phrases are not subject to the law.
-Trademark names are subject to copyright laws.
+- Names, Singular Words, Short Phrases, Slogans and Titles: To prevent everybody being continuously in breach of the copyright law, everyday words and phrases are not subject to the law.
+Trademark names are subject to copyright law.
 You can use a general title or short phrase such as ‘ try this new healthy weight loss dish ‘, without any issues.